Jimmy Kimmel Brutally Mocks Trump Lawyer Jenna Ellis for Getting COVID

 On Tuesday night, Jimmy Kimmel kicked off the latest edition of Jimmy Kimmel Live! by tackling President Trump’s continued bungling of the COVID-19 pandemic, which has thus far claimed over 270,000 American lives, seen millions slide into poverty, and kept many trapped indoors.
 His administration’s latest screw-up involves Pfizer’s coronavirus vaccine.

-You see, after the vaccine proved promising in clinical trials, the pharmaceutical giant offered the Trump administration the opportunity to purchase additional doses beyond the 100 million it had acquired (enough to treat 50 million people, as it is a two-dose treatment).
+It seems that after the vaccine proved promising in clinical trials, the pharmaceutical giant reportedly offered the Trump administration the opportunity to purchase additional doses beyond the 100 million it had acquired (enough to treat 50 million people, as it is a two-dose treatment).
 But Trump, for whatever reason, declined.

 “We learned from The New York Times that over the summer, the Trump administration refused an offer from Pfizer to pre-order additional doses of the vaccine, so those additional doses—that we could have used—are now set to go to other countries,” Kimmel explained.